 Greece: Mainland, Peloponnese and Athens

-From Athens to Mount Olympus via a detour in the Peloponnese, through fantastic landscape, mystical places, historically fascinating sites, we will reconnect with architectural history, ancient philosophy and discover great food, delicious wines and meet delightful people while staying in very comfortable hotels.
+From Athens and back, via a detour in the Peloponnese, through fantastic landscape, mystical places, historically fascinating sites like Mycenea, Mystras, Olympia, Momenvisia, Delphi; we will reconnect with architectural history, ancient philosophy and discover great food, delicious wines and meet delightful people while staying in very comfortable hotels.

 Arrive in Athens.
 You are independently picked-up at the airport and driven to your hotel where you will have some time to relax before we meet for our welcome dinner.
 Night in Athens